 Have a question?
-Our team has answers!
+Our veterinary dermatologists have answers!
 See below for our frequently asked questions.
 If you don’t see what you’re looking for, please don’t hesitate to contact our team directly.
 We’ll be happy to help.

 What should I expect during my first appointment?